imprvhub/ivanlunadev-portfolio/src/content/projects/post-cinemathe.md

 - **Style Enhancements:** -Review and standardize font sizes, styles, and weights across all components to ensure a consistent and cohesive appearance throughout the entire application.
 -Review hover effect on user profile menus; the button's border-radius is causing the hover effect to misalign.

-- **Responsive UI:**: -Adjust avatar modal layout to fit within the parent element.
+- ~~ **Responsive UI:**: -Adjust avatar modal layout to fit within the parent element.
 -Align paragraph text correctly in the confirmation modal after user registration.
--Modify the share modal width for screens larger than 800px to improve responsiveness.
+-Modify the share modal width for screens larger than 800px to improve responsiveness. ~~[Full changelog.](https://github.com/imprvhub/cinemathe/commit/7669bcbdd2b2de83de2a8d1cdaa62450cb2f8938)

 #### Attributions